Sendhil Mullainathan: Early life and career

 Born in a small farming village in Tamil Nadu, India, Mullainathan moved to the Los Angeles area in 1980.
 His father studied and later worked in aerospace engineering.
 As security clearance laws in the US aerospace industry were tightened in the 1980s, his father lost his job.
 His parents subsequently operated a video store.

 He received his B.A. in computer science, mathematics, and economics from Cornell University in 1993 and he completed his Ph.D. in economics from Harvard University 1993–1998.

-Mullainathan was a professor of Computation and Behavioral Science at the University of Chicago Booth School of Business from 2018–2024.
+Mullainathan was a professor of Computation and Behavioral Science at the University of Chicago Booth School of Business from 2018 to 2024.
 He is the author of Scarcity: Why Having Too Little Means So Much (with Eldar Shafir).
 He was hired with tenure by Harvard in 2004 after having spent six years at MIT.

 Mullainathan is a recipient of a MacArthur Foundation "genius grant" and conducts research on development economics, behavioral economics, and corporate finance.
 He is co-founder of Ideas 42, a non-profit organization that uses behavioral science to help solve social problems, and J-PAL, the MIT Poverty Action Lab and has made extensive academic contributions through the National Bureau of Economic Research and has also worked in government at the Consumer Financial Protection Bureau (CFPB).
 In May 2018, he moved from Harvard to the University of Chicago Booth School of Business, becoming the George C. Tiao Faculty Fellow.
 In November 2018, he received the Infosys Prize (in Social Sciences category), one of the highest monetary awards in India that recognize excellence in science and research, for his contributions to the field of economics, especially behavioral economics.
 In 2024, he moved back to MIT as a professor on joint appointment between the Department of Economics and the School of Engineering.